More than “Just Stress”?

-In addition to helping us deal with life’s stresses, the adrenal glands are essential for the body’s ability to adapt to changes in our environment, such as temperature fluctuations, food and water, and the amount of rest we get.
-The adrenal glands are located at the upper end of each kidney, as shown in the figure below.
-They are composed of two parts, which are known as the medulla and the cortex.
-The medulla, or inner portion of the adrenal gland, produces epinephrine (formerly called adrenalin) and norepinephrine.
-These hormones are triggered in response to acute stresses, such as fear and anger.
-They are responsible for increasing your heart rate and blood pressure, and mobilizing sugar from your liver into your bloodstream.
+In addition to helping deal with stress, the adrenal glands are essential for the body’s ability to adapt to environmental changes, such as temperature fluctuations, food and water, and the amount of rest we get.
+The adrenal glands are located at the upper end of each kidney and are composed of two parts known as the medulla and the cortex.

+As the inner portion of the adrenal gland, the medulla produces epinephrine (adrenaline) and norepinephrine.
+These hormones are triggered in response to acute stresses such as fear and anger.
+They are responsible for increasing heart rate and blood pressure and mobilizing sugar from the liver into the bloodstream.

 Some people are born with low adrenal function (sometimes called congenital hypoadrenalism), especially if their mother was hypoadrenal during pregnancy.
 In others, it may manifest over time as the adrenal gland becomes increasingly inadequate in responding to stress (known as acquired hypoadrenalism).
-In either case, this condition can stem from a problem with the adrenal gland itself (primary hypoadrenalism), or result from a related dysfunction, such as a problem with the hypothalamus or pituitary gland, or from a hormone imbalance (secondary hypoadrenalism).
+In either case, this condition may stem from a problem with the adrenal gland itself (primary hypoadrenalism), or result from a related dysfunction, such as a problem with the hypothalamus or pituitary gland, or a hormone imbalance (secondary hypoadrenalism).
 Secondary acquired hypoadrenalism, which typically involves a malfunction of one or more of the pituitary/thyroid/adrenal aspects of the endocrine system, seems to be the most common form.